 As always, raising awareness in the community was a priority for the Green Team Project and they were very successful and received plenty of media coverage.
 They also painted small blue fish near storm drains throughout town with the words “down the drain then where” printed next to the fish.

 Pilot Nature Camp Program

-If you have not already learned about our Children's Nature Camp Program please take time to visit the link.
-The camp is a valuable initiative of the CBEA, providing an avenue for outdoor education to children aged 4-11 years, and it all began with a Conservation Corps Green Team Project.
+If you have not already learned about our Children’s Nature Camp Program please take time to visit the link.
+The camp is a valuable initiative of the CBEA, providing an avenue for outdoor education to children aged 4-7 year olds and 8-13 year olds, and it all began with a Conservation Corps Green Team Project.

 In 2002, the Corduroy Brook Green Team was challenged with the task of creating and testing a nature camp program for children that would use the Corduroy Brook Nature Trail as the classroom.